RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

 **Global Definition** - <br>
 <a id="projectname"></a>
 ### `project`
-- every .bitesize config file must specify the project name.
-This allows Jenkins to tie the various config files together as one complete Jenkins workflow.<br>
+- every .bitesize manifest file must specify the project name.
+This allows Jenkins to tie the various manifest files together as one complete Jenkins workflow.<br>

 Ex. `project: docs`